nerves-livebook/nerves_livebook/README.md

 [`fwup`](https://github.com/fwup-home/fwup) commandline application and the other is to use a program like [Etcher](https://www.balena.io/etcher/).
 Download the file with the `.fw` extension for `fwup` and the `zip` file for Etcher.
-If you ok with the commandline, using `fwup` will come in handy if you start using Nerves more.
+If you're ok with the commandline, using `fwup` will come in handy if you start using Nerves more.

 Once the download completes, you're ready to burn the firmware to the MicroSD